agrawalayan/R-net-1/README.md

 where config.json is a JSON file containing all hyperparameters.
 We attach a sample [config](./config.json) file along with our repository.

-## To test or debug your Answer Generation model
+## To test or debug Answer Generation model
 After training, change mode="train" to debug or test from params.py file and run the model.

 ## For Evaluation purpose of Question Generation Model